kobedevi/horecona/README.md

 This was created by Devillé Kobe!

 ### Where did you leave off?
-- login/register forms are rendered
-- temporary redirects
-- register form works (register with google should default a type user)
-- email login needs to be made
+- temporary redirect to /tester
+- check if user already exists when signing up with Google
+- add profile info
 - routing #8 19:11